-- 42. On completion of e-surveillance project in Corbett Tiger Reserve (Uttarakhand), central assistance (100%) has been provided for installing 24X7 e-surveillance at Kaziranga Tiger Reserve (Assam) and fringe of Ratapani Wildlife Sanctuary (Madhya Pradesh). - 43.
-Economic Valuation of six tiger reserves done in collaboration with the Indian Institute of Forest Management. - 44.
-Trial of Unmanned Aerial Vehicle for monitoring done in the Panna Tiger Reserve (Madhya Pradesh), in collaboration with the Wildlife Institute of India and now has plan to extend to other tiger reserves too. - 45.
-Assessment of Status, Density and Change in Forest Cover in and around tiger reserves of the Shivalik Gangetic Plain Landscape done in collaboration with the Forest Survey of India. - 46.
-A Rhino Task Force has suggested measures to strengthen rhino protection in the Kaziranga Tiger Reserve. - 47.
-In-principle approval has been accorded for creation of Rhino Protection Force at Kaziranga Tiger Reserve.

-- 48. Supporting a health insurance scheme for forest guards in Kaziranga Tiger Reserve. - 49.
-Fostering a voluntary group "Friends for Rhino" for eliciting public support for rhino conservation with active local participation around Kaziranga Tiger Reserve. - 50.
-Initiative taken for collaboration with National Remote Sensing Agency (NRSA) towards evolving an alert system in tiger reserves prone to natural disasters. - 51.
-A joint report with Nepal has been brought out on the assessment of tiger status in the terai arc landscape. - 52.
-Initiative taken for collaboration of National Tiger Conservation Authority and Wildlife Crime Control Bureau towards an online tiger / wildlife crime tracking / reporting system in tiger reserves.
+- 43. On completion of e-surveillance project in Corbett Tiger Reserve (Uttarakhand), central assistance (100%) has been provided for installing 24X7 e-surveillance at Kaziranga Tiger Reserve (Assam) and fringe of Ratapani Wildlife Sanctuary (Madhya Pradesh). - 44.
+Economic Valuation of six tiger reserves done in collaboration with the Indian Institute of Forest Management.
+Similar exercise is being done for 10 more tiger reserves. - 45.
+Trial of Unmanned Aerial Vehicle for monitoring done in the Panna Tiger Reserve (Madhya Pradesh), in collaboration with the Wildlife Institute of India and now has plan to extend to other tiger reserves too. - 46.
+Assessment of Status, Density and Change in Forest Cover in and around tiger reserves of the Shivalik Gangetic Plain Landscape done in collaboration with the Forest Survey of India. - 47.
+A Rhino Task Force has suggested measures to strengthen rhino protection in the Kaziranga Tiger Reserve. - 48.
+In-principle approval has been accorded for creation of Rhino Protection Force at Kaziranga Tiger Reserve. - 49.
+Supporting a health insurance scheme for forest guards in Kaziranga Tiger Reserve. - 50.
+Fostering a voluntary group "Friends for Rhino" for eliciting public support for rhino conservation with active local participation around Kaziranga Tiger Reserve. - 51.
+Initiative taken for collaboration with National Remote Sensing Agency (NRSA) towards evolving an alert system in tiger reserves prone to natural disasters. - 52.
+A joint report with Nepal and Bangladesh has been brought out on the assessment of tiger status in the terai arc landscape. - 53.
+Initiative taken for collaboration of National Tiger Conservation Authority and Wildlife Crime Control Bureau towards an online tiger / wildlife crime tracking / reporting system in tiger reserves. - 54.
+Guidelines for security audit of the tiger reserves have been finalised and is getting validated. - 55.
+Tiger rich areas outside tiger reserves are being monitored or bestowing CA|TS certification.